blue-sky-r/ASUSddns/asus-ddns/README.md

  * router damage
  * hardware malfunction
- * giving/selling the device to other owner
+ * giving/selling the device to new owner
  * buying new device

-when owner registered name bound to the device should be recovered and used again.
+when registered name bound to the device should be recovered and used again.
 This is a kind of _white-hat_ cheating.
  In this case feel free to use asus-ddns toolkit to handle registered name release and transfer.
 Please use common sense as abuse and misuse of ASUS free DDNS service could cause unwanted response (even shutdown of this service) from ASUS.
- See section 'Delete DNS record' how to use white-hat cheating to recover lost access to registered name.
+ See section [Delete DNS record](#delete-dns-record) how to use white-hat cheating to recover lost access to registered name.

 As always, please use common sense (which is not so common nowdays anymore) when doing ASUS DDNS service updates:

-* the wrongest way to update DDNS record is to schedule a cron to do a raw (wget/curl update as shown with 'wget' action) updates every minute.
-This should be considered serious DDoS attack on ASUS DNS infrastructe.
+* the wrongest way - schedule cron to a [raw wget](#troubleshooting) update every minute.
+  This should be considered as serious DDoS attack on ASUS DNS infrastructe - see above.
-* the wrong way is to schedule raw wget updates less often, like every 5,10,15 min
+* the wrong way - schedule frequent (like every 5,10,15 min) cron [raw wget](#troubleshooting) updates
-* the not right way is to schedule frequent periodic updates as implemented in asus-ddns 'update' action (dns lookup before update and update only if needed)
+* not the right way - schedule frequent periodic cron updates by [asus-ddns.sh update](#update-dns-record)
-* the normal way is to do DNS update only on wan ip address change as implemented by ddns.ipup or ddns.wanup (by proper naming and location)
+* the right way - do DNS update only on wan ip address change as implemented by ddns.ipup or ddns.wanup (by proper naming and location)

 ### Credits
 The main credit goes to [BigNerd95](https://github.com/BigNerd95 "BigNerd95 on GitHub") for his [ASUSddns Project](https://github.com/BigNerd95/ASUSddns "ASUSddns on GitHub")